the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 To motivate limits, note how all the above examples have roughly the same structure.
-They all consist of some object, a bunch of maps out of said object, some commuting conditions, and a universal property that states that we can construct unique maps into the object under certain conditions.
+They all consist of some object, a bunch of maps out of said object, some commutativity conditions, and a universal property that states that we can construct unique maps into the object under certain conditions.

-Our first step towards making this vague intuition precise is to construct a mathematical widget that picks out a collection of objects, arrows, and commutation conditions in a category.
+Our first step towards making this vague intuition precise is to construct a mathematical widget that picks out a collection of objects, arrows, and commutativity conditions in a category.
 This is required to describe the collection of maps out of our special objects, and the equations they satisfy.
 Luckily, we already have such a widget: functors!